mtumilowicz/hibernate-lazy-initialization-exception/README.md

 **Fetching**, essentially, is the process of grabbing data from the database and making it available to the application.

-We have two approaches to loading:
+We have two approaches (provided by JPA 2.2):
 * `public enum FetchType { LAZY, EAGER };`
     * `EAGER` - requirement on the persistence provider runtime that the value must be eagerly fetched